top of page

 2 And I saw in a vision; and it came to pass, when I saw, that I was at Shushan in the palace, which is in the province of Elam (in Persia); and I saw in a vision, and I was by the river of Ulai.

-3 Then I lifted up mine eyes, and saw, and, behold, there stood before the river a ram which had two horns (Media and Persia): and the two horns were high (raised in battle); but one was higher (stronger) than the other, and the higher (Persia) came up last (Persian king Cyrus conquered Media, and the two merged into one empire).
+3 Then I lifted up mine eyes, and saw, and, behold, there stood before the river a ram which had two horns (Media and Persia): and the two horns were high; but one was higher (stronger) than the other, and the higher (Persia) came up last (Persian king Cyrus conquered Media, and the two merged into one empire).

-4 I saw the ram pushing westward, and northward, and southward; so that no beasts might stand before him (no other Gentile nations could withstand him), neither was there any that could deliver out of his hand; but he did according to his will, and became great (the Medo-Persian Empire conquered the Babylonian Empire and, thereby, the entire Middle East, including Israel and Jerusalem.
-Conquering Jerusalem made Medo-Persia the second head of the Beast, Babylon having been the first head.
+4 I saw the ram pushing westward, and northward, and southward; so that no beasts might stand before him (no other Gentile nations could withstand him), neither was there any that could deliver out of his hand; but he did according to his will, and became great (the Medo-Persian Empire conquered the Babylonian Empire and thereby the entire Middle East, including Israel and Jerusalem.
+Conquering Jerusalem made Medo-Persia the second head of the Beast.
 Esther 1:1 states that the Persian Empire stretched from India to Ethiopia).

 6 And he came to the ram that had two horns, which I had seen standing before the river, and ran unto him in the fury of his power.